How Big Is the Biggest Turtle

 The leatherback sea turtle currently holds the title of the largest turtle, reaching lengths up to 7 feet and weights around 2,000 pounds.
 Despite their vast size, they face threats from both natural and human-enforced factors.
 One of them is the survival and threats that these magnificent creatures face.

-See Also How Do Short Neck Turtle Sleep
+See Also Do Turtle Go Underground

 Leatherbacks’ Predators: Natural Selection in Action